-I don't often paint scenes of boats or the sea, but after seeing some of the fine pieces by Robert Brindley and Haidee-Jo Summers I was inspired.
+I don't often paint scenes of boats or the sea, but after seeing work by Robert Brindley and Haidee-Jo Summers I was inspired.
 I make no claim to have the skill or talent of those two I believe you only improve if you challenge yourself by trying.
-A scene looking directly into the sun allows for a dramatic contrast and some bright sparkle on the water.
+A scene looking directly into the sun (centre jour) allows for a dramatic contrast and some bright sparkle on the water.
 It also puts objects into partial or complete silhouette which makes for simplified shapes, something a painter often considers when composing.
 In my watercolour here, I have used an image shot on a telephoto lens, foreshortening the yacht into a dramatic vertical motif, leaning over to give a sense of movement with a few figures on the right to balance both the vessel and my painting.
 The palette was kept to four colours: cerulean blue, French ultramarine, brown madder and red.
 A touch of white gouache was employed to pick out some highlights.
 Overall, I'm pleased with the painting, but would like to improve the sea, to give it more sparkle.
 Onwards!

 A couple of weeks ago I received an email from Stillman & Birn telling me that I was the lucky recipient of a Gamma sketchbook and a set of Faber Castell pencils.
 I get through many sketchbooks, quickly filling pages, using mainly pencil and wash.
 For the past few months I’ve been using Faber Castell’s water soluble 6B & 8B pencils with a Pentel water brush.
 These pencils sharpen well and give a smooth wash once wetted.
 The Pentel brushes keep a point and deliver water with controlled consistency.
 I've not tried other makes but this chap on You Tube has.